ArchiCroc/pup/README.md

   "fields": { // data fields for the module
     "_id": { // fields keys are the name of the field and column to be created "primaryKey": true, // primary key for the database.
-Only one per schema. first one found is used.
+Only one per schema.
+First one found is used.
       "urlKey": true, // key to use in item in URLs, defaults to primaryKey.
 Only one per schema. first one found is used.
       "type": "String", // The Graphql Type.
 String|Int|Float|DateTime|Boolean|<custom type>, wrap in [] for arrays "input": "Hidden", // Unforms Type See below for full list of supported values